-A. As of February 2013, there are 35 EPA Green Power Communities collectively buying nearly five billion kWh of green power annually, equivalent to the carbon dioxide emissions (CO2) from the electricity use of more than 500,000 average American homes.
+A. As of September 1, 2014, there are 53 EPA Green Power Communities collectively buying more than six billion kWh of green power annually, equivalent to the carbon dioxide emissions (CO2) from the electricity use of more than 515,000 average American homes.

 Q. How does EPA define green power?